superstreamlabs/gitbook-backup/memphis/architecture.md

 ## Mirroring

 Memphis is designed to run as a distributed cluster for a highly available and scalable system.
-The consensus algorithm responsible for atomicity within Memphis, called RAFT, and compared to Apache ZooKeeper, widely used by other projects like Kafka, does not require a witness or a standalone Quorum.
-RAFT is also equivalent to Paxos in fault tolerance and performance.
+The consensus algorithm responsible for atomicity within Memphis is called RAFT and does not require a witness or a standalom Qorum, unlike others such as Apache ZooKeeper which is widely used by projects like Kafka.
+RAFT is also equivalent to [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)) in fault tolerance and performance.

-To ensure data consistency and zero loss within complete broker’s restarts, Memphis brokers should run on different nodes and try to do it automatically.
+To ensure data consistency and zero loss within complete broker(s) restarts, Memphis brokers should run on different nodes and try to do it automatically.
 To comply with RAFT requirements which are ½ cluster size + 1, On K8S environment, three Memphis brokers will be deployed.
 The minimum number of brokers is three to ensure at least one node failure.

 ![](../.gitbook/assets/replications.jpeg)